 Timothy became the pastor of Ventura Baptist Church in 2011.
 Timothy is particularly passionate about being Jesus-centered and gospel-focused in his preaching.
 He believes that preaching “Jesus Christ and Him crucified” will result in believers being nourished in the Word, motivated by grace, unified as a body, and filled with sacrificial love toward one another.
-Prayerfully, through Jesus-centered preaching, people will also see the supreme value of God and trust in Jesus for forgiveness of sins and an all-satisfying relationship with the Lord.
+Prayerfully, through Jesus-centered preaching, people will also see the supreme value of God and trust in Jesus for the forgiveness of sins and an all-satisfying relationship with the Lord.

 Timothy turned to Jesus at a young age, and he has had a desire to preach God’s truth since he was a child.
-He went to college immediately following high school to learn more about the Bible, and while in college he married his high school sweetheart, Tracy.
-Over the past 15 years of their marriage, God has blessed them with five exuberant children.
+He went to college immediately following high school to learn more about the Bible, and while in college, he married his high school sweetheart, Tracy, in 2001.
+God has since blessed them with five exuberant children!
 Timothy’s hobbies include reading, playing with his children, going on dates with his wife, laughing, and enjoying the company of family and friends.
-Some ministries that have especially encouraged Pastor Timothy are the following: The Gospel Coalition, Together for the Gospel, The Council for Biblical Manhood and Womanhood, 9 Marks.
+Some ministries that have especially encouraged Pastor Timothy are the following: The Gospel Coalition, Together for the Gospel, and 9 Marks.

 Pastor of Discipleship & Youth Ministry

 David and his wife, Jamie, came to Ventura in the late summer of 2012.
 Growing up in a Christian home, he never really saw himself getting involved with church ministry, but by God’s grace the Lord radically opened his eyes to see the necessity of spreading the gospel and discipling others.
 In March of 2014, David accepted Ventura’s offer for him to be the Discipleship and Communications Director.
 David’s role involves strategizing on how Ventura can be more effective in its discipleship, and he also is involved in overseeing the communications of the church.